CZX123/tp/docs/DeveloperGuide.md

    - Ensured data integrity and persistence with JSON storage and corruption handling.
    - Met performance targets for command response times and memory usage.

+## Appendix D: Planned Enhancements

+Team size: 5

+1. **Fix graphical glitches when selecting contacts and events**.
+There is a momentary flicker when clicking or using arrow keys to select contact and event items, and we plan to remove this glitch in the future by caching the contact and event UI objects instead of recreating them on every load to improve performance.
+If that does not work, restructuring the UI layout can be done as a workaround.
+2. **Fix window not appearing if user uses multiple screens**.
+This is because of how window dimensions are saved inside `preferences.json`, and the second screen will have a much larger x-coordinate, causing the window to be off-screen.
+We plan to fix this by detecting the full window screen size and placing the app window within the screen boundaries.
+3. **Fix window restore buggy behavior if the window was maximized before closing the app**.
+Currently, if the user were to close the app maximized, upon re-opening it, the "restore" function of the window does not seem to do anything.
+We plan to fix this by listening to the window resize and storing only the minimized dimensions inside `preferences.json`, not the maximized dimensions.
+4. **Enhance contact adding by allowing imports from csv files**.
+Currently, `contact add` only allows adding single contacts.
+We plan to enhance contact adding by allowing users to define a file path inside the command, and document the csv file format so users can easily add contacts in batch.
+5. **Enable tag adding instead of tag replacement**.
+Currently, editing a contact or event tags will replace all the previous tags.
+Adding tags is a more common use case then just replacing all of them, so we plan to enhance contact tag editing by making the default behavior to be adding tags instead, and reverting to the old behavior with a special option `--replace`, so users still can remove tags using `--replace`.